iToolsBT vs GFaker vs QPin: Hardware GPS Spoofer Showdown 2026

 This is the most important comparison for Pokémon GO, Monster Hunter Now, and other detection-heavy games:

 Why Detection Rates Differ: All three create legitimate external GPS signals.
 The difference is the control app.
 Sideloaded apps can be detected by their provisioning profile signatures.
-Qpin's App Store app has no such fingerprint.
+QPin's App Store app has no such fingerprint.

 6. Pokémon GO Specific Testing